-Jesus predicted the destruction of the Temple in Jerusalem (Matthew 24:1-2) and His disciples asked when that would take place and added another question about His coming (Matthew 24:3).
+(1) Jesus predicted the destruction of the Temple in Jerusalem (Matthew 24:1-2) and His disciples asked when that would take place and added another question about His coming (Matthew 24:3).
 Jesus then proceeded to answer the first (Matthew 24:4-34) by pointing to common occurrences:

 For nation will rise against nation, and kingdom against kingdom.
 And there will be famines, pestilences, and earthquakes in various places.
 All these are the beginning of sorrows.
-Then they will deliver you up to tribulation and kill you, and you will be hated by all nations for My name's sake.
-(Matthew 24:7-9)
+Then they will deliver you up to tribulation and kill you, and you will be hated by all nations for My name's sake (Matthew 24:7-9).

-The "beginning of sorrows" connected with Jerusalem's destruction should have caused Jesus' disciples to begin watching what would otherwise be regular events, but when they circled closer to Judea, His disciples should be on the alert (Matthew 24:10-14).
-When these events entered the Judean area, then Jesus says disciples should flee from the "abomination of desolation" prophesied by Daniel the prophet (Matthew 24:15-34), for this is the final rejection of the Jews as God's chosen people.
-The "end" (or "completion") of which Jesus spoke (Matthew 24:6,13,14), was the destruction of Jerusalem, which was clearly understood as the "abomination of desolation spoken of by Daniel the prophet" (Matthew 24:15-34), and identified in Luke 21:20: "when you see Jerusalem surrounded by armies."

-All of the preceding and prediction "signs" Jesus had directed in His prophecy to the destruction of Jerusalem:

-And Jerusalem will be trampled by Gentiles until the times of the Gentiles are fulfilled (Luke 21:24).
+The "beginning of sorrows" connected with Jerusalem's destruction should have caused Jesus' disciples to begin watching what would otherwise be regular events, but when these circled closer to Judea, His disciples should have been on the alert (Matthew 24:10-14).
+When these events entered the Judean area, then Jesus says disciples should flee from the "abomination of desolation" prophesied by Daniel the prophet (Matthew 24:15-34), for this is the final rejection of the Jews as God's chosen people (Matthew 21:33-46).
+The "end" (or "completion") of which Jesus spoke (Matthew 24:6,13,14), was the destruction of Jerusalem, which was clearly understood as the "abomination of desolation spoken of by Daniel the prophet" (Matthew 24:15-34; Daniel 11:31), and identified in Luke 21:20: "when you see Jerusalem surrounded by armies."
+All of the preceding and prediction "signs" Jesus had directed in His prophecy to the destruction of Jerusalem ("And Jerusalem will be trampled by Gentiles until the times of the Gentiles are fulfilled" Luke 21:24).
 "The times of the Gentiles" refer to God ruling in the affairs of men to the extent that, just as the Jews had crucified Jesus Christ by "lawless hands," or Roman soldiers (Acts 2:23), God would bring His destructive judgment upon the Israelites through those same "lawless hands" (Roman soldiers).

-There are no indicators that describe activities before His Second Coming and the destruction of the Earth.
+There are no indicators that describe activities before His 2nd Coming and the destruction of the Earth.

 The similarity drawn, in Matthew 24:27-31, between Divine Judgment upon Jerusalem and the end of the world is to emphasize that it is caused by a heavenly decision and not just earthly events!
 This destruction of Jerusalem was God's ultimate show of rejection of the Jews as His chosen people.
-[Please refer to the tract, Are the Jews God's Chosen People Today, for further discussion on this point.
-It is available on my website.]
-Lest we forget His purpose in this answer, Jesus immediately reminded them that He was referring to "this generation" (Matthew 24:34; Luke 21:32), that is, those living then.
+[Be watching for the next issue of Gospel Gleaner when this column will discuss the question of whether modern-day Jews are still God's chosen people] Lest we forget His purpose in this answer, Jesus immediately reminded them that He was referring to "this generation" (Matthew 24:34; Luke 21:32; Matthew 23:34-39; Mark 8:11-12), that is those living then.
 And His words would not be changed until they were fulfilled (Matthew 24:35).